Reflection-mode Multi-slice Fourier Ptychographic Tomography: Conclusion

-Future work may focus on expanding rFPT to handle a broader types of substrates, including rough surfaces, as surface roughness can degrade phase contrast complicate imaging.
+Future work may focus on expanding rMS-FPT to handle a broader range of substrates, including rough surfaces, as surface roughness can degrade phase contrast and complicate imaging.
 Additionally, optimizing the illumination scheme may mitigate sparse frequency support, particularly by the DF measurements, reducing artifacts and enhancing high-axial-resolution volumetric reconstructions.
-Furthermore, incorporating backward scattering into the rMSBP model holds potential for capturing interfacial details, as strong backward scattering may reveal critical structural features at reflective boundaries~\cite{li2024reflection}.
+Furthermore, incorporating polarization and backward scattering effects into the rMSBP model holds potential for capturing interfacial details, as strong backward scattering may reveal critical structural features at reflective boundaries~\cite{li2024reflection}.
 Finally, incorporating advanced deep-learning techniques into the inverse-scattering process can further enhance reconstruction quality and computational efficiency, enabling faster and more accurate 3D imaging~\cite{liu2022recovery, wang2024neuph, matlock2023multiple}.